IntegraMOD/phpbb2.0.25-IMPortal/README.md

 added Facebook, Instagram and Pinterest (basic account links in profile)

+added skype link to members profile.
+Clicking the link will open skype and place a skype call

 added support for fontawsome images

 added language buttons to remove the template/images/lang_ folder